dmbarbour/glas/docs/GlasApps.md

 ## Graphical User Interface (GUI)

 I have an interesting [vision for GUI](GlasGUI.md) in glas systems, but it's contingent on those transaction-loop optimizations, and it will be experimental even then.
-Until then, use FFI for native GUI or 'app.http' for browser-based GUI.
+Until then, use FFI for native GUI or 'http' for browser-based GUI.

 ## Background Calls - Transaction Escape Hatch